 12. It seems to me that there is not much to arbitrate in the case of some of the defaults in 6.3(g).
 In particular I refer to (5-7), (9) (10), (11).
+We recommend leaving in as the contractor has due process rights in all cases.

 13. Section 15.
 Add a provision stating how long records must be kept.
+In most cases, 5 years.
+Will do.

 a.
 What are route audits?
 I don’t know that we’ve ever received any report on them but I could very well be wrong on that.
 15.2 What is a route audit?
 Don’t know I’ve seen one.

+We (they agency) have not done one recently, but a route audit would be to look at the route a truck is taking and to determine if that is the most efficient route.
+The Company does these regularly.

 14. 17.6(b).
 The second sentence is incomplete.
+Will fix

 15. Exhibit B. I don’t see any definition of Development Expenses.
 It appears we also need a definition for Allowable Fuel Expense.
 Removed Development Expenses from example.
 Changed title of definition from “Adjusted Allowable Fuel Expenses” to “Allowable Fuel Expenses”

 a.
 The list of Major Recoverable Expenses in the definition includes amounts to satisfy bond covenants.
 However the lead in statement to the definition of Major Recoverable Expenses does not include Bond Covenants.
 Which is it?
-Added “Financial Covenants to the Definition of Major Recoverable, change title of subsection c. under Major Recoverable to Financial Covenants and updated the last line of the subsection to Financial Covenants.
+Added “Financial Covenants to the Definition of Major Recoverable, changed title of subsection c. under Major Recoverable to Financial Covenants and updated the last line of the subsection to Financial Covenants.

 b.
 Other Allowable Non-Fuel Expenses.
 Can we discuss (f) Leases?
 Specifically what is the difference between third party and inter-company?
 Third party is unrelated to UVDS.
-Inter-company – change to affiliate Are intercompany leases between UVDS and UVR and Clover Flats?
+Inter-company – changed to affiliate.
+Are intercompany leases between UVDS and UVR and Clover Flats?
 (Perhaps this is the place where we should specify they must be on arms length terms and for market rates.)
 How does this provision relate to the terms in “Other Recoverable Expenses” (d) which sets a reasonableness standard related to the cost of third party leases?
 Revised set up of Leases in “Other Allowable Non-Fuel Expenses”

 c.
 I don’t understand the effect of (g) which makes landfill expenses in excess of $1,120,000 “Recoverable but not allowable for the application of the Operating Ratio.”
-In 2007 we instituted a maximum adjusted by CPI on the amount UVDS could receive profit on.
+In 2007 we instituted a maximum, adjusted by CPI, on the amount UVDS could receive profit on.
 In 2007 the parent company (owners), received profit twice.
 Once from UVDS rate payers and again when UVDS hauled to CFL.

 d.
 Please clarify how the Operating Ratio is determined and paid.
 The Operating Ratio is the amount of profit (11.5%) UVDS is guaranteed to receive on Allowable Expenses.
 At the outset, it appears that the percentage is used to back into the rate structure after tallying up allowable expenses and revenues.
 But then there are some exclusions such as found in the definition of “Recoverable Expenses”.
 Perhaps an example would help.
 See Section IV of Exhibit B, step 9 for the example of how the Operating Ratio is utilized in the calculation of rates.